Greenhouse gas emissions

 - incorporating energy efficiency in the design of two large construction projects, the Aquatic Centre and the Civic Building

-- disposing of dried wastewater sludge at a landfill with a higher gas capture and destruction rate
+- disposing of dried biosolids at a landfill with a higher gas capture and destruction rate

 - installing Solar PV at some of our facilities